thephpleague/container/docs/unstable/index.md

 3. Speed.
 Because Container is simple, it is also very fast.
 4. Service Providers allow you to package code or configuration for packages that you reuse regularly.
 5. Event system with `afterResolve()` allows you to hook into the container lifecycle and apply cross-cutting behaviour to resolved services.
+6. [Container compilation](/unstable/compilation/) compiles your container into a standalone PHP class for production, eliminating reflection and definition resolution at runtime.

 ## Introduction